RealJavaDoe/15-puzzle/README.md

     - [ ] `lan`
     - [ ] `lib`

-If you want more than 100 pictures of each (black and white and color):
+If you want more than 100 pictures of each type:
-- Move the files from the `extraForStock1` folder to the `stock1` folder.
+- Move the files from the `extraForStock1` folder to the `stock1` folder (black and white pictures).
-- Move the files from the `extraForStock2` folder to the `stock2` folder.
+- Move the files from the `extraForStock2` folder to the `stock2` folder (color pictures).

 ### About versions
 | Version | Release date | Details |